hyperse-io/ts-node/README.md

 1. Requires a valid `tsconfig.json` file in the project root
 2. Path resolution must be within the `rootDir` directory
-3. All required properties must be accessible in the tsconfig inheritance chain
+3. All required properties must be accessible in the `tsconfig` inheritance chain
+4. Not recommended for production use without thorough testing and validation

 ## Contributing